 When lunch time is over, we have an hour long siesta.
 With so much going on sometimes it's hard to choose to just do nothing and rest, this gives campers and staff a designated down time and can be used to do whatever they like.

 Mid afternoon is an exciting time when we have a big outdoor event scheduled.
-Events include such activities as ultimate frisbee, swimming in the pool, climbing tower & ropes course.
+Events include such activities as ultimate frisbee, swimming in the pool, climbing tower & ropes course, and field day activities.
 We finish up just in time to get ready for another awesome meal!!

-After supper, we have the evening check-in which we use to make important announcements (schedule changes and reminders usually) as well as answer questions and make sure everyone is doing okay.
-After check-in our Junior Mentors will host an activity while the Mentors meet to discuss the day and prepare for the next.
-These activities include games such as sardines, assassins, and flashlight tag as well as writing postcards to send out, bonding games and signing directories.
+After supper, we have the evening check-in which we use to make important announcements (schedule changes and reminders usually), hand out Camp Mail, as well as answer questions and make sure everyone is doing okay.
+After check-in, our Junior Mentors will host an activity while the Mentors meet to discuss the day and prepare for the next.
+These activities include games such as Fairy Camp Parents, sardines, capture the flag, writing postcards to send out, bonding games, and signing directories.

 After the Junior Staff activity, we have a big evening event.
-These include such things as ice breaker games, campfires, roasting marshmallows and playing instruments, improv, late night movie, skit night, a talent show, and a big dance party on the last night.
+These include such things as ice breaker games, campfires with roasting marshmallows and playing instruments, improv, late night movie, skit night, a talent show, and a big dance party on the last night.
 One year, we had a campfire scheduled on a night that it rained...many campers decided to just play in the rain and when someone suggested hot chocolate, Scotty made hot chocolate appear.
 Everyone got dried off and some made "boats" out of the tables and chairs while others played instruments and just hung out and enjoyed the rainy night.

 There is no set bedtime at camp.
 Campers are welcome to hang out with our night owl mentors, who stay up until the last camper has drifted off to their cabin.
 But we do encourage kids to get plenty of sleep so that they can better enjoy each day at camp.